RiyadAhmadov/Walmart_Project/README.md

 Feel free to contribute to this project by improving the predictive models or providing additional insights from the data.

+## Contact

+For questions or feedback regarding this README or topics related to Walmart project, please contact *Riyad* at *riyadehmedov03@gmail.com*.

 Happy analyzing!